-What is Spinraza (nusinersen injection)?
+What is Spinraza?

-Nusinersen works by helping the body produce a protein essential to the function of nerves that control muscle movement.
+Spinraza works by helping the body produce a protein essential to the function of nerves that control muscle movement.
 This protein is lacking in people with an inherited disorder called spinal muscular atrophy caused by a mutation in a specific gene.

-Nusinersen is used to treat spinal muscular atrophy in adults, children, and infants.
+Spinraza is used to treat spinal muscular atrophy in adults, children, and infants.

-Nusinersen may also be used for purposes not listed in this medication guide.
+Spinraza may also be used for purposes not listed in this medication guide.

-How is Spinraza (nusinersen injection) given?
+How is Spinraza given?

-Nusinersen is injected directly into the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
+Spinraza is injected directly into the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
 A healthcare provider will give you this injection.

-Nusinersen is usually given in a series of 4 "loading dose" injections, followed by "maintenance" injections.
+Spinraza is usually given in a series of 4 "loading dose" injections, followed by "maintenance" injections.

 The first 3 loading doses are usually given 2 weeks apart, followed by a 4th loading dose given 1 month later.
 Maintenance doses are then given once every 4 months.